StarCatchers Theater Camp and Scenic Arts Camp

 Discounts for multiple campers per family: $100 off total cost per additional camper

 The registration fee includes all activities and trips, insurance, materials, lunch and snacks, and a T-shirt for each child.
 Full registration refunds will be granted up to March 1 (minus 5% processing fee).
+A deposit of $300 for each camper is due with registration.
+Refunds requested after March 1 are at the discretion of the camp directors.
+Deposits will not be refunded after March 1.

 Meet Your Instructors